 Sometimes, you might need to get a little crazy and use tools.

-On those boards, you'll see various black squares that look and feel like they're ceramic.
+On those boards, you'll see various black square chips that look and feel like they're ceramic.
 Two of them are larger than the rest.
 One of those is the flash storage — usually about the size of a stamp.
 The other bigger one is the processor.
 Find a spot of concrete and a hammer.
-Hulk smash both of those stamp-sized components until they are sufficiently broken.
-Put all the pieces in the recycle bin.
+Pull out the board(s) that have the bigger chips on them, then smash the chips until they are cracked and misshapen.
+Now, put all the pieces in the recycle bin.

 Yeah, that's a lot of hassle (fun hassle, but whatever) but it's also a 100% way to make sure nobody is going to be able to retrieve that data.
 Putting the password on the lock screen was easier.